Banquet Chef Resume Example

 Certifications matter.
 A ServSafe certificate, for example, shows you know food safety inside out.
 This protects clients and keeps your reputation strong.

-I often manage teams of 5 to 20 kitchen staff during events.
+I often manage teams of 5 to 20 kitchen staff during events, so I highlight leadership experience in my resume and cover letter.
 Strong leadership means keeping everyone on task and motivated, even when the kitchen gets hectic.

 You need to communicate clearly and handle conflicts fast.
 This keeps the workflow smooth and the food consistent, no matter how big the event.